1312

 34/34

-La Borda is the first housing cooperative under a use-transfer model built on public land in Barcelona.
-This self-organised project led by its users aims to provide dignified, non-speculative housing that prioritises use value and promotes a collective structure.
-With its realisation, La Borda demonstrates that it is possible to establish a new model to address the urgent need for more affordable housing in the city.
-The initiative emerged in 2012 as a proposal from the Can Batlló neighbourhood, driven by the process of reclaiming the industrial site and the cooperative network in the Sants district.
-The project is located on a plot leased by the Barcelona City Council for 75 years, on Constitució Street.
+La Borda is the first transfer-of-use cooperative housing project built on public land in Barcelona.
+This resident-managed project focuses on the provision of quality, non-speculative housing that puts use value at its core within a shared environment.
+Its delivery having been completed, La Borda demonstrates that a new model is possible in terms of addressing the need for more affordable housing in the city.
+The initiative was born in 2012 as part of a project spearheaded by local residents for the recovery of the ex-industrial site at Can Batlló and the broader cooperative legacy of the neighbourhood of Sants.
+It is located on Carrer Constitució, on a plot ceded by Barcelona City Council on a 75-year lease.

-La Borda’s design is presented as a radical prototype that embraces the transformative potential of the model and tackles the challenges of collective housing production.
-The project seeks to achieve low environmental impact, passive housing with minimal costs to ensure comfort, and the creation of alternative ways of living.
-Through the development of shared spaces, both the individual needs of users and community interactions are valued, becoming a fundamental part of the project.
+La Borda’s design stands as a radical prototype, testament to a commitment to the transformative capacity of the cooperative housing model and to the challenges of collective housing construction, with the aim of ensuring a low environmental impact, passive housing at minimum cost to achieve comfort, and the creation of alternative ways of living.
+Through the creation of shared spaces, both the individual needs of residents and community interactions are afforded value, and this has become a fundamental element of the project.

-The building’s programme is based on three overarching principles.
-The first is to redefine the collective housing programme.
-La Borda comprises 28 dwellings of 40, 60, and 75 m², complemented by several communal spaces that expand the concept of living—from private to public space—to strengthen community life.
-These shared areas include a communal kitchen-dining room, a laundry room, a multipurpose space, a guest room, a health and care space, storage rooms for plants, and outdoor areas such as the courtyard and rooftops.
-All of them are arranged around a central patio reminiscent of the traditional “corrales”, a popular housing typology.
+The building’s usage is based on three cross-cutting principles.
+The first is the redefinition of the collective housing paradigm.
+La Borda features 28 homes of 40, 60 and 75 m², in addition to a number of shared community spaces that broaden the concept of domestic living from the private to the public sphere as a means of enhancing community life.
+These spaces include a kitchen-dining area, a laundry room, a multipurpose space, a guest space, a health and care space, greenhouses and outdoor areas such as the patio and rooftop terrace, all of which are structured around a central courtyard that recalls the corrala housing style found in traditional working-class areas in Spain.

 • Collaborators: Arkenova (engineering), Miguel Nevado (structure), Arrevolt (cost control and site supervision), Societat Orgànica + Coque Claret and Dani Calatayud (environmental consultancy), Grisel·la Iglesias (acoustics), José Juan Martínez Larriba (project manager)